helsenorge/helsenorgelab.no/README.md

 # Front-end assets

-To build front-end assets you will additionally need to run the following commands:
+To build front-end assets you will additionally need to run the following commands in the `norwegian_ehalth/static_src folder`:

  ```bash
 npm install